JCSnap/cosmos-auto-clapper/README.md

 You can now go off for dinner while you clap for your boss 😎

+You can also click on the settings to use other emojis, or throw snowballs!

 ## Read this if you want to click a clickable file instead of opening the app with the terminal

 ### For Mac